 Other Offerings “…for the journey”

-“Sacred Bites” Bible Study offers in-depth study of the weekly Bible passage on Tuesdays at 11:30 am at the Lazy Dog Saloon in Boulder.
-Anyone is welcome for discussion over “buy your own lunch.”
-Some interpretive materials created by Pastor Joe Agne and on-line resources are shared.
-Contact Joe, , to join the Sacred Bites email list and receive the Scripture reading for the week or sign up here:
+“Sacred Bites” Bible Study offers in-depth study of the weekly Bible passage over buy-your-own lunch on Tuesdays at 11:45 am at The Lazy Dog Saloon (14th and Pearl) in Boulder.
+All are welcome, and no RSVP is needed.
+To join the Sacred Bites email list and receive the Scripture reading for Sacred Bites in your inbox every Monday, email Celene Lillie, our Director of Adult Education and Spiritual Formation.

-The Theologian in Residence (TIR) program provides First UMC and the surrounding community with intellectual stimulation and opportunities for spiritual growth.
+The Theologian in Residence (TIR) program provides First United Methodist Church of Boulder and the surrounding community with intellectual stimulation and opportunities for spiritual growth.
 TIR brings outstanding scholars from around the nation and the world to us on a regular basis.
 Past TIR programs include: the labyrinth as spiritual practice, mystical Christianity, religious dimensions of the arts, spiritual but not religious research, comparative religion & interfaith dialogue and Native American spirituality.

 United Methodist Women is a community of women whose purpose is to know God and to experience freedom as whole persons through Jesus Christ; to develop a creative supportive fellowship; and to expand concepts of mission through participation in the global ministries of the church.
 The whole UMW unit and its circles offer monthly programs of education, service and advocacy.